 Please note there are no vacancies to this course for April 2023.
 Applications for April 2024 entry should be made through DfE Apply from October 2023.

 Our PGCE courses enable graduates to train and qualify as teachers while studying.
-Study your chosen course over one year full-time or two years part-time.
+You'll spend all your time in a school-setting, whilst studying a university-led course online.
+You can study your chosen course over one year full-time or two years part-time.

 UWE Bristol is committed to training the best teachers for the future, able to provide first-class educational experiences and make a significant difference to children's lives.
 We'll train you to do so in partnership with your schools or educational settings.

 Teaching is a challenging, exciting and rewarding career, with a high level of job satisfaction.
 It's a great privilege, as well as a great responsibility, to be able to influence and shape the progress of children and young people.
 All children deserve to learn well, with enthusiastic specialist teachers.

 To undertake the course, you must be in a role, or secure a role, in a school.
 This will enable you to undertake the required teaching practice specified by the Department for Education (DfE), which must be agreed by UWE Bristol before starting the course.

 Your teaching practice will need to include some time spent in an alternative UK placement school, ensuring you'll gain a variety of teaching experience.
 The schools involved will need to support your engagement with and progression through the course.